piyushpatel2005/fullstack-exploration/notes/javascript/functions/index.md

 ## Functional Programming

 In Javascript, functions are first-class citizens.
+They are considered objects in Javascript language.
 This means that functions can be assigned to variables, passed as parameters to other functions, and returned from other functions.
 This is a powerful feature of Javascript that allows you to write more flexible and reusable code.

-## Function as a Value
+### Function as a Value

 You can assign a function to a variable and then call the function using that variable.